theaholtlund/instagram-analysis/README.md

 #### Summary report:

 A summary report of all analysis outputs can be generated through the `summary_report` file, once all scripts have been executed.
-For ease of viewing the outputs with applied formatting in an editor such as Visual Studio Code:

-> Press `Cmd+Shift+V` on macOS

-or

-> Press `Ctrl+Shift+V` on Windows/Linux

-to open the Markdown preview side-by-side with the text editor.
+The report will automatically open in a browser when the script is executed.

 #### Supporting files: